0xVolt/whats-up-doc/src/output.md

 * `str2` (str): The second string to check for anagrams.
 It is required.

 ### Return Values
-True - if the strings are anagrams, False otherwise.
+True if the two strings are anagrams, otherwise False.

 ### Explanation of Function Logic:
-1. First, it sorts both input strings using `sorted()` to ensure they are in alphabetical order.
+1. First, it sorts both input strings using `sorted()`.
+This is necessary because the function needs to compare the strings element-wise to determine if they are anagrams.
-2. Then, it compares the sorted versions of the two strings by checking if they are equal using `==`.
-If they are equal, the function returns `True`, otherwise it returns `False`.
+2. Then, it checks if the sorted versions of the two strings are equal by comparing them element-wise using `==`.
+If they are equal, the function returns True; otherwise, it returns False.
-3. It's a simple and straightforward implementation of the anagram checker.

-Now, let me know if you have any questions or if there's anything else I can help you with!
+Here's how you can document the function for your project:

+## Function Name: `is_anagram`

+### Arguments

+* `str1` (str): The first string to check for anagrams.
+It is required.
+* `str2` (str): The second string to check for anagrams.
+It is required.

+### Return Values
+True if the two strings are anagrams, otherwise False.

+### Explanation of Function Logic

+The function first sorts both input strings using `sorted()`.
+This is necessary because the function needs to compare the strings element-wise to determine if they are anagrams.
+Then, it checks if the sorted versions of the two strings are equal by comparing them element-wise using `==`.
+If they are equal, the function returns True; otherwise, it returns False.

+For example, if you pass `"apple"` and `"plea"`, the function will return `True` because the sorted versions of both strings are equal: `"apple"` and `"plea"`.
+On the other hand, if you pass `"apple"` and `"table"` (which are not anagrams), the function will return `False`.